Lodge a fire safety certificate

 The owner of a building having a fire safety schedule is required to provide a copy of the fire safety certificate to the Commissioner of Fire and Rescue NSW (FRNSW)

 Under clause 172 of the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021 the building owner must provide a copy of fire safety certificate to FRNSW as soon as possible after the certificate is issued.
 The fire safety certificate is a certificate stating that the fire safety measures within the building are capable of performing to the standard defined by the fire safety schedule.
-The fire safety certificate is issued at the completion of building works involving the fire safety measure and is required before an occupation certificate can be issued.
+The fire safety certificate is issued at the completion of building works involving any fire safety measures and is required before an occupation certificate can be issued.

-Note: The local Council will receive a copy of the fire safety certificate when the occupation certificate has been determined by the principal certifying authority.
+Note: The local Council will receive a copy of the fire safety certificate when the occupation certificate has been determined by the principal certifier.
 The local Council are the regulatory authority on this matter.

 There are two types of fire safety certificates, final and interim.
-The final fire safety certificate covers each essential fire safety measure specified in the fire safety schedule for the building.
+The final fire safety certificate covers each essential fire safety measure specified in the fire safety schedule for the completed building.
 The interim fire safety certificate covers each essential fire safety measure specified in the fire safety schedule for the part of the building to which the certificate relates (i.e. part occupation of a building).
 The fire safety certificate is to be produced using the Fire Safety Certificate form which is available from NSW Planning, Industry and Environment website.

-Note: For information on using this form please contact NSW Planning and Environment, Building Code Advisory Service on (02) 09274 6529.
+Note: For information on using this form please contact NSW Planning, Industry and Environment, Building Code Advisory Service on (02) 09274 6529.
 Alternatively, you can contact your local Council who are the regulatory authority.